jepidoptera/Responsive-Portfolio/README.md

-# Responsive-Portfolio
+# Basic-Portfolio
-mobile-responsive portfolio made with media queries
+homework assignment to create a basic portfolio for myself.